 Harvest is an intuitive, easy-to-use, cloud-based time tracking system.
 Features include an on-screen stop watch/timer that can be started and stopped multiple times within a job and/or project, which allows accurate tracking even when interruptions occur.
 Harvest also generates time reports and has a time approval system, and can be accessed from the Internet, smart phones, and other applications.

-Asana is a web and mobile application designed to enable teamwork and project management without email.
+TeamWork PM is a web and mobile application designed to enable teamwork and project management without email.
 My team and I use it to manage and organize tasks and client projects.
-Asana’s check-box task system offers a satisfying, intuitive format and questions, comments, and documents can be written and attached beneath each project, eliminating disorganized notes and emails about tasks.
+TeamWork’s check-box task system offers a satisfying, intuitive format and questions, comments, notebooks, and documents can be written and attached beneath each project, eliminating disorganized notes and emails about tasks.
+Ensuring that each project/task is completed in a timely manner and nothing slips through the cracks!

 WordPress, which began as a blogging system, is one of the most popular full content management systems and website building tools for small businesses and bloggers alike.
 With thousands of free plugins and widgets, customizable themes, and community forums, it’s an easy, professional-looking choice for entrepreneurs wanting to build their own site.